Don’t have these devices?

 About the Sage Series

 The sage poses (Visvamitrasana, Vasisthasana, Astavakrasana and Marichiasana, to name a few), represent not only some of the most dynamic and intricate arm balances in all of yoga, but also the poise, grace and stillness of seated postures.
-Visvamitrasana is the first volume in a larger project called the Sage Series, and will soon be followed by volumes focused on other sage poses such as Astavakrasana, Koundinyasana and Marichiasana.
+Visvamitrasana is the first volume in a larger project called the Sage Series, and will soon be followed by volumes focused on other advanced yoga poses such as Astavakrasana, Koundinyasana and Marichiasana.

 About the Authors